Reflections on Data Design: Part 2

 The wheel is reinvented over and over again.
 If there is training, the focus is on technical skills.
-This is not without consequences: There a very few people around who really understand what data is, what can be done with it, and what the limitations are.
+This is not without consequences.
+There are very few people who really understand what data is, what can be done with it, and the limitations.

-Snake-oil sells well in our industry.
-There is an infinite amount of thought leaders, consultants, and architects who will sell you silver bullet solutions for resilient problems.
-These problems are very often inherent to data management practices, for which technology is not the answer.
+Snake oil sells well in our industry.
+There is an infinite amount of thought leaders, consultants, and architects who will sell you silver bullet solutions for a wicked problem.
+These problems are very often hard wired to your data management culture, for which technology is not the answer.

 Technology for data processing is still in its infancy.
 Though we have seen an explosion of alternative solutions, not many survive.
-Most have been invented because the variety of available data formats has exploded, not because they solve a strategic business issue.
+Most were invented because the variety of data formats has exploded, not because they solve a strategic business issue.

 We have just begun to find out what works, through experimentation.

-Many home-grown open source solutions, even made by the brightest minds in this industry, have started out as a solution for a problem for which no solution was available.
-Others sought to fill the gap when market leaders could not adapt to changing requirements quickly enough.
+Many home-grown open source solutions, even made by the brightest minds in this industry, have started out focused on a problem for which no solution was available.
+Others sought to fill the gap when market leaders could not adapt quickly enough.

-The volatility of the last 20 years in this industry has surfaced the same challenges, at different places, at the same point in time.
-People started to work out answers, in parallel, independent of each other.
+The volatility of the last 20 years in the data industry has surfaced the same challenges at different places, at the same point in time.
+People have to work on answers, in parallel, independent of each other.
 Time weeds out which solutions work best.
 We are still in the weeding phase.

-We do not have a clue with what we have to do with the staggering amounts of data we have amassed.
-We do not even know where there is value in it, if at all.
+To be truthful, Boardroom and the C-Suite do not have a clue what to do with the staggering amounts of data amassed.
+And their advisers do not even know where the is value in it, if at all.
 All we know is that capturing and maintaining that huge pile of data is costly.
-The more the cost of storage and processing technology drops, the more we amass.
-The bottom-line: I do not think we create that much more value than we did 22 years ago.
+The more the cost of storage and processing technology drops, the more we store.
+The bottom-line: I do not think we create that much more value from data than we did 22 years ago.

 Towards a brighter future?

 Is this a gloomy outlook on the state of affairs?
-No. My motivation is improving the state of affairs in the data industry and provide people with the tools to improve their skills in the complex subject that is data.
+No. My motivation is to improve the state of the data industry and provide people with the tools to improve their skills in the complex subject that is data.
 My premise is that if you want to improve, you should put the focus on what needs to be improved.

 I could reminisce over all the hypes that have risen and fizzled out.
 But those hypes are all necessary to figure things out.
 It is an evolution in a pattern of two steps forward and one step back.
 And the steps are smaller than you might think.
 What people actually do with data, even in the sexiest data-driven companies on this planet, is not very different from what we did 22 years ago.